qvivp/boring2/compio-boring/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Serde by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-## Accolades

-The project is based on a fork of [tokio-openssl](https://github.com/sfackler/tokio-openssl).